-The Precipitation Module, and two examples (see Precipitation Module Examples on the next page), are available to all Thermo-Calc users but only for simulations with two components.
+The Precipitation Module, and two examples (see "Precipitation Module Examples" on page 18), are available to all Thermo-Calc users but only for simulations with two elements.
 If you do not have a license for the Precipitation Module then you are in Demonstration Mode when using the Precipitation Calculator or Precipitation Simulation template.